 Species of Greatest Conservation Need

-Black Oystercatcher (Observed)
+Black Oystercatcher (Modeled)

 Haematopus bachmani

-California Myotis (Modeled Habitat)
+California Myotis (Modeled)

 Myotis californicus

-Clouded Salamander (Modeled Habitat)
+Clouded Salamander (Modeled)

 Aneides ferreus

-Coast Range fawn lily (Observed)
+Coast Range Fawn Lily (Observed)

 Erythronium elegans

-Coastal Cutthroat Trout (Documented)
+Coastal Cutthroat Trout (Observed and Modeled)

 Oncorhynchus clarki clarki

-Coastal Tailed Frog (Observed)
+Coastal Tailed Frog (Observed and Modeled)

 Ascaphus truei

-Columbia Torrent Salamander (Observed)
+Columbia Torrent Salamander (Observed and Modeled)

 Rhyacotriton kezeri

-Fringed Myotis (Observed)
+Fringed Myotis (Observed and Modeled)

 Myotis thysanodes

-Hoary Bat (Modeled Habitat)
+Hoary Bat (Modeled)

 Lasiurus cinereus

-Long-legged Myotis (Observed)
+Long-legged Myotis (Observed and Modeled)

 Myotis volans

-Marbled Murrelet (Observed)
+Marbled Murrelet (Observed and Modeled)

 Brachyramphus marmoratus

-Nelson’s checkermallow (Observed)
+Nelson’s Checkermallow (Observed)

 Sidalcea nelsoniana

-Northern Red-legged Frog (Observed)
+Northern Red-legged Frog (Observed and Modeled)

 Rana aurora

-Northern Spotted Owl (Observed)
+Northern Spotted Owl (Observed and Modeled)

 Strix occidentalis caurina

-Olive-sided Flycatcher (Observed)
+Olive-sided Flycatcher (Observed and Modeled)

 Contopus cooperi